February 22, 2013 at 12:39 am (Clements Family, Lee Family, Ray City Georgia)

 - Baskin, Ollie (1876 – ) m.
 L. H. Dasher

-Frances Bell Knox Baskin died on June 3, 1885 in Ray City, Berrien County, Georgia.
+Frances Bell Knox Baskin died on June 3, 1885 at Rays Mill (now Ray City), Berrien County, Georgia.

 James Baskin was a widower, 56 years old, the youngest of his 11 children just 9 years old.
 He decided to re-marry.
 Just six months later, on Dec 30 1885 he wed Mary Ann Harrell.
 She was a native of Lowndes County, born in Nov.
 29, 1859.
 At 27, she was a prominent citizen experienced in public service, and a former Ordinary (probate judge) of Lowndes county.